spheronFdn/supernoderz-guides/gensyn-node.md

 ## Weights & Biases Integration

 Please note that you need to pass the wandb api key even if you don't want to sync to wandb.
-Otherwise, the node will not start.
+Otherwise, the node will not start. follow these steps:
-If you want to track training statistics and logs, follow these steps:

 ### Step 9: Setup Weights & Biases Account
 1. Navigate to [wandb.ai](https://wandb.ai)